Who are we?

 How you can withdraw your consent (unsubscribe):

 You may unsubscribe at any time, using the unsubscribe button on our e-news or by emailing the project.
-[OCNDproject@gmail.com].
+[Unsubscribe by emailing us at OCNDproject@gmail.com].
 You can remove your consent at any time or object to the processing of your data for the purpose of sending you e-news.
 (Removing your consent does not affect the lawfulness of the processing prior to your notification).